madrasthemes/mas-wp-job-manager-company-reviews/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of MAS WP Job Manager Company Reviews, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of MAS Company Reviews For WP Job Manager, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “MAS WP Job Manager Company Reviews” and click Search Plugins.
+In the search field type “MAS Company Reviews For WP Job Manager” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =